-Every wondered what the official name for that part of a motorcycle that frames your wheel wells is?
-Well, thankfully we’ve got the answers for you.
-They’re known (in the U.S. at least) as fenders.
-This handy contraptions are most often made from fairly ridged materials and can in fact be easily damaged if they come into contact with the road itself.
-In fact, the term ‘fender-bender’ in American slang is used to describe a minor road traffic accident for that very reason, as if anything is going to be damaged by minor bump, then the fenders are it.
+Have you ever wondered what the official name is for that part of the bike that frames the wheel wells?
+Well, luckily we have the answers for you.
+They are known as fenders.
+These handy contraptions are usually made of rather rough materials and, in fact, can be easily damaged if they come into contact with the road itself.
+In fact, the term "fender-bender" in American slang is used to describe a minor traffic accident for that very reason, because if anything is going to be damaged by a minor bump, it's fenders.

-Well, technically speaking Triumph Bobber fenders are designed to protect both passers-by and other road users as opposed to you, the rider.
-If you happen to get a small, loose object embedded in your tire grooves these could potentially be thrown into the air causing damage to other vehicles or people in the surrounding area.
-Fenders stop this from happening by covering the upper area of the tire and therefore preventing these small but potentially lethal objects being launched into the air.
+Well, technically speaking, the Triumph Bobber fenders are designed to protect bystanders and other road users as opposed to you, the rider.
+If a small, loose object becomes embedded in the grooves of your tyre, it could be thrown into the air, causing damage to other vehicles or people in the surrounding area.
+Fenders prevent this from happening by covering the top area of the tyre and therefore prevent these small but potentially lethal objects from being thrown into the air.

-Are there any benefits for Triumph Bobber riders?
+Is there an advantage for Triumph Bobber riders?

-Now, while we’re sure you’re concerned for the safety of others, we understand that having to invest in these kind of so-called accessories can be a strain on your savings.
-However, what if we told you that there were benefits for you too?
-Triumph Bobber fenders are also referred to mudguards, meaning that they protect the rider’s clothing from any mud or other dirt that may be thrown up by the wheels.
-That means you head out for a ride in your most expensive outfit with peace of mind.
+Now, while we're sure you're concerned about the safety of others, we understand that having to invest in this type of so-called accessory may put a strain on your savings.
+However, what if we told you that there are benefits for you too?
+Triumph Bobber fenders are also known as mudguards, which means that they protect the rider's clothing from any mud or other debris that may be thrown up by the wheels.
+This means you can ride around in your most expensive clothes with peace of mind.

 What are my options?

-As many Triumph Bobber riders will be aware, tradition dictates that the rear fender should be significantly shorter than the front one.
-But there’s no need to stick to these rules if you don’t want to.
-There are plenty of options available for Triumph Bobber riders who want to take the road less travelled and give their ride a unique look.
-You have rear fender which sit far closer to the tire and can be attached to the rear swingarm in order to give your bike a sporty look.
-What’s more are fenders often come in range of finishes and are compatible with a number of models so you can choose the one that best suits the design you have in mind.
-We appreciate that not all of our customers will appreciate the relative benefits and drawbacks of each of the fenders we have available.
-For this reason, we recommend sitting down with a member of the Tamarit Motorcycles team to discuss your needs and the kind of look you want to go for before making your purchase final.
-On this plus side, all our fenders can be easily installed by the clients themselves as they have the same anchor points as the default parts, so no extra labor costs are involved.
+As many riders will know, tradition dictates that the Triumph Bobber rear fender should be significantly shorter than the front.
+But there's no need to stick to these rules if you don't want to.
+There are plenty of options available for Triumph Bobber riders who want to take the road less travelled and give their bike a unique look.
+You have rear Triumph Bobber fenders that sit much closer to the tyre and can be attached to the rear swingarm to give your bike a sporty look.
+Also, mudguards often come in different finishes and are compatible with various models, so you can choose the one that best suits the design you have in mind.
+We realise that not all of our customers will appreciate the relative advantages and disadvantages of each of the mudguards we have available.
+For this reason, we recommend sitting down with a member of the Tamarit Motorcycles team to discuss your needs and the type of look you want to go for before making your final purchase.
+In this regard, all of our mudguards can be easily fitted by customers themselves as they have the same anchor points as the default parts, so they do not involve any extra labour costs.